 How do we assess children with SEN and monitor their progress?

 We track the progress of all children using the school tracker.
-We track progress in English, Maths and Science.
+We track progress in English and Maths.
 We also carry out in-class assessments.
 If relevant, we may assess children for dyslexic tendencies.

 What would my child expect to receive if they are in receipt of Free School Meals, in a service family or are in local authority care?